codemonkey85/PKMDS/README.md

 PKMDS
 =====

-A Pokémon save hacking library written in C++!
+A Pokémon save hacking library written in C++! (currently supports Gen V and limited portions of Gen III / VI)

 See pictures of the library in action: http://goo.gl/Fg7J1r